C-Mierez/Web3-Solidity/README.md

 - `tests`

 Used throughout the different sub-projects.
 Looking to see and compare how it facilitates development as opposed to doing things manually.

+## 👨‍🍳 Brownie Mixes
+There is a wide variety of Mixes available at the [Brownie Mixes github](https://github.com/brownie-mix) that can be used to speed up the initial set-up the projects.

+These repositories can be cloned, but Brownie also has a built-in option to *bake* them in.
+Using Chainlink as an example:

+    cmd: brownie bake chainlink-mix

 # 🧾 Tests
 Due to ease of use, tests are run mainly on a local **Ganache** chain.
 In case of having dependencies, these should be **Mocked**.